-The Ace is a powerful tool for any successful hand because of its unique flexibility to count as either one or 11 points, at the player’s discretion.
-All learned blackjack players know we need to use this card wisely, and not let it go to waste.
+The Ace is a powerful tool for any successful hand in blackjack because of its unique flexibility to count as either one or 11 points, at the player’s discretion.
+All learned blackjack players know we need to use the A wisely, and not let it go to waste.
 Our guide to the Ace in blackjack will run you through the best strategy when playing an Ace in blackjack, the worth of both hard Aces and soft Aces and much more.

 Best blackjack casino sites